What’s the Deal with the U.S.-China Climate Deal?

 Peter Saundry

-Session moderator Peter Saundry, Ph.D., is Executive Director of the National Council for Science and the Environment (NCSE), a non-partisan organization of scientists, environmentalists, entrepreneurs, and policy makers working to improve the scientific basis of environmental decision-making.
-Dr. Saundry is an experienced leader in building coalitions of individuals and organizations to promote environmental science and its utility in addressing societal concerns.
+Dr. Peter Saundry is Executive Director of the National Council for Science and the Environment (NCSE), a non-partisan organization of scientists, environmentalists, entrepreneurs, and policy makers working to improve the scientific basis of environmental decision-making.
+He is an experienced leader in building coalitions of individuals and organizations to promote environmental science and its application to societal concerns.

 Robert Perciasepe

-Robert Perciasepe is President of the Center for Climate and Energy Solutions (C2ES) and former deputy administrator of the U.S. Environmental Protection Agency.
-Bob, has spent more than 30 years as an environmental policy leader in and outside government.
-In addition to holding several senior posts at EPA, Perciasepe served as Maryland’s Secretary of the Environment and was the chief operating officer of the National Audubon Society.
+Robert Perciasepe is President of the Center for Climate and Energy Solutions (C2ES) and former Deputy Administrator of the U.S. Environmental Protection Agency.
+He has spent more than 30 years as an environmental policy leader in and outside government, also serving as Maryland’s Secretary of the Environment and as chief operating officer of the National Audubon Society.

 Tom Peterson

 Tom Peterson founded the Center for Climate Strategies (CCS) in 2004 to help governments and stakeholders understand and formulate responses to climate change.
-Over the past decade this included developing and implementing a widely recognized template for comprehensive, multi objective, consensus based planning and analysis that led to the development of 22 US state plans, national scale up and integration of subnational climate action plans in the US, the Low Emissions Development System for the six Border States of Mexico, and the Low Carbon Development Planning and Analysis System for the Provinces of China.
+Over the past decade this included developing a widely recognized template for comprehensive, consensus-based planning that led to 22 U.S. state climate plans, national scale-up of subnational climate action planning, and Low Carbon Development Planning systems for the Provinces of China.

 William Schulte

-William Schulte is a Fellow at the U.S.-China Partnership for Environmental Law (PEL) at Vermont Law School.
-The PEL program supports a broad range of capacity-building activities in environmental and energy law through partnerships involving U.S. and Chinese universities, government agencies, and nongovernmental organizations.
-Prior to PEL, he practiced environmental law in the public interest in Newark, New Jersey where he represented environmental and community groups on matters related to environmental permit reviews, environmental justice, air pollution reduction, watershed protection, and energy infrastructure proposals, among others.
+William Schulte is a Fellow at the U.S.-China Partnership for Environmental Law (PEL) at Vermont Law School, supporting a broad range of capacity-building activities in environmental and energy law through partnerships involving U.S. and Chinese universities, government agencies, and NGOs.
+Prior to PEL, he practiced environmental law in the public interest in Newark, New Jersey, representing environmental and community groups on permit reviews, environmental justice, and energy infrastructure matters.